-451 Seventh Street, SW.
-Room 8236 Washington, DC 20410-3000 (202) 402-7698 hud.gov/lead
+451 Seventh Street, SW, Room 8236 Washington, DC 20410-3000 (202) 402-7698 hud.gov/offices/lead/

 This document is in the public domain.
-It may be produced by an individual or organization without permission, information provided in this bookies it beased upon current is kniffle; and sechnical understanding of the touse presented in sinfective of the jurisdictional boundaries established by the statutes governing the co-authoring agencies.
-Following the advice given will not necessary provide complete protection in all situation or against all shalls hearsts that can be caused by lead
+It may be produced by an individual or organization without permission.
+Information provided in this booklet is based upon current scientific and technical understanding of the issues presented and a reflective of the jurkicitional boundaries established by the statutes governing the co-authoring agencies.
+Following the advice given will not necessarily provide complete protection in all situations or against all health hazards that can be caused by lead exposure.

-U. S. EPA Washington DC 20460 U. S. CPSC Bethesda MD 20814 U. S. HUD Washington DC 20410
+U. S. EPA Washington DC 20460 U. S. CPSC Bethesda MD 20814 U. S. HUD Washington DC 20410 EPA-747-K-12-001 June 2017